maksmaisak/htn/README.md

 ## Why HTN?

 Traditional AI techniques have characters make decisions on a moment-to-moment basis – be it with simple if statements, state machine transitions, or behavior tree branching points.
-Having no foresight, this may lead to suboptimal behavior:
+Having no foresight, this may lead to suboptimal behavior.

 ### A simple example

 ![A simple test situation](_media/simple_test_1.png ':size=1200')

 The red character needs to shoot the tall yellow target.
-Before the character can shoot the target, they need to get a gun an some ammo for it, it no particular order.
+Before the character can shoot the target, they need to get a gun an some ammo for it, in no particular order.
-There are two guns and two ammo crates in different locations.
+There are two guns on the ground and two ammo crates in different locations.

 There are multiple choices the character needs to make.
 Should it get a gun or ammo first?